stable-net/go-stablenet/README.md

 While existing blockchains have launched numerous financial services under the guise of "financial innovation," their deepest ambition often remains rooted in the desire for explosive coin price surges.
 As long as this ambition persists, blockchain's potential for genuine, real-world utility remains constrained.
 It is now time for the blockchain industry to acknowledge that shedding this ambition is crucial for blockchain to truly integrate into our daily lives.

-The Stable One protocol has adopted the following policies to utilize stablecoins as its base coin:
+The StableNet protocol has adopted the following policies to utilize stablecoins as its base coin:
 - Minimal Genesis Pre-issuance: Only the minimum funds required for initial chain operation are pre-issued at genesis.
 - Dynamic Token Management: Authorized Minters can issue and burn gas tokens throughout the chain's operation.
 - Minter as Financial Oracle: Minters function as a form of oracle, verifying traditional financial systems.
 They are obligated to issue tokens only upon fiat currency deposits and to return fiat currency in proportion to burned tokens.